mathiramilo/foodie/README.md

 ﻿# Foodie - Food Delivery App

-Mobile multiplatform food delivery app developed with React Native and Expo for the final project of Coderhouse mobile development course.
+Mobile food delivery app developed with React Native and Expo for the final project of Coderhouse mobile development course.

 In it you can, register or log in to order food, search for restaurants by name or type, add restaurants to your favorite list, manage your order, manage your directions and credit/debit cards, manage your profile, upload a profile picture, among many other things.